 Jesus wanted to teach his disciples to show initiative and exude self-confidence and so asks the disciple to do something.
 Their response was, “We have nothing but…” The ‘but’ is the dead give-away, for in reality there was something to give even though it was meagre.
 The rest of the story, as they say, was history.

 There is always something that we have to share; ‘our meagreness’ that we take to the Lord who does the rest.
-The parish of St Jude’s in which I have the privilege to minister to (for in reality they minister to me) raised about two hundred thousand rupee in just five days for a congregant with cancer.
+The parish of St Jude’s in which I had the privilege to minister to (for in reality they minister to me) raised about two hundred thousand rupee in just five days for a congregant with cancer.
 This, from a congregation of eight hundred souls, many of whom live on less than five thousand Indian rupees a month (100 dollars).
 It was their ‘meagreness’, their ‘five loaves and two fish’ that they offered to the Lord and boy, was the Lord pleased!

 I was not present 2000 years ago when Jesus multiplied this fish and the loaves but I was blessed to be a part of it 2000 years later in a small parish tucked away in the suburbs of Mumbai.